def-gthill/kenpali/kenpali-core.md

 If the value is an array or stream, its elements are treated as key-value pairs.
 Any duplicate keys are assigned the value from the _last_ pair with that key in the sequence.

-If the value is an error, an object containing the error details is returned.
+If the value is an instance, an object containing its class name and properties is returned.

 Parameters:

-- `value` (_Array or Stream or Error_): The value to convert.
+- `value` (_Array or Instance_): The value to convert.
 If an array or stream, it must contain tuples like _[string, any]_.

 Returns: